nationalarchives/ds-wagtail/docs/developer-guide/project-conventions.md

 - Changes are developed in feature branches and submitted as pull requests via Github
 - Feature branches should always be based on: `develop`
 - Release branches should always be based on: `develop`
-- Release branches should be merged via PR into `main`, followed by PR to merge `main` into `develop`.
+- Release branches should be merged via PR into `main`, followed by PR to merge `main` into `develop`

 **See below for merging guidance**